adon-cloudcannon/landing-page-test/src/collections/posts/2019-06-13-private-jekyll-themes-with-gemfury.md

 $ bundle config https://gem.fury.io/USERNAME/ DEPLOYTOKEN
 ```

-Authentication also needs to be added to your site on CloudCannon, which can be done using [environment variables](/documentation/build/setup/environments/#keyword:environment%20variables){: target="_blank"}.
+Authentication also needs to be added to your site on CloudCannon, which can be done using [environment variables](/documentation/build/setup/environments/#keyword:environment%20variables) .
 In CloudCannon navigate to *Settings &gt; Configuration &gt; Environment Variables.*

 Add the *key* `BUNDLE_GEM__FURY__IO`{: .language-console} and add your deploy token as the *value*.
 These steps only need to be performed once with each site using a theme.